Scoop: Coming Up on a New Episode of MOM on CBS - Thursday, January 16, 2020

 Through it all, they rely on their support system from AA, including the wise Marjorie, the wealthy and sometimes misguided Jill, the overly emotional Wendy and Bonnie's foster sister, Tammy, who was recently released from prison.
 Collectively, they help each other stay sober in the face of whatever life throws at them.

-Scoop: Coming Up on a Rebroadcast of THE NEIGHBORHOOD on CBS - Monday, January 27, 2020
+Scoop: Coming Up on a Rebroadcast of AMERICA'S GOT TALENT on NBC - Sunday, January 26, 2020

-Scoop: Coming Up on a Rebroadcast of BOB HEARTS ABISHOLA on CBS - Monday, January 27, 2020
+Scoop: Coming Up on a Rebroadcast of LAW & ORDER: SPECIAL VICTIMS UNIT on NBC - Thursday, January 23, 2020

-Scoop: Coming Up on a Rebroadcast of BULL on CBS - Monday, January 27, 2020
+Scoop: Coming Up on a New Episode of PERFECT HARMONY on NBC - Thursday, January 23, 2020

-Scoop: Coming Up on a New Episode of NCIS on CBS - Tuesday, January 14, 2020
+Scoop: Coming Up on a New Episode of SUPERSTORE on NBC - Thursday, January 23, 2020

 Anna Faris and Emmy and Academy Award winner Allison Janney star in this funny and often heart-wrenching comedy from executive producer Chuck Lorre.